6 reasons for sudden heavy periods

 Ask a question

-What counts as a heavy period?
+What counts as heavy menstrual bleeding?

 Before I start to explain the reasons why periods can suddenly get heavier, I thought it would be useful to examine what defines a period as heavy in the first place

-Firing through the box of tampons or pads
+Going quickly through the box of tampons or pads

 Lots of leakages